bdunko/Charon-s-Obol/notes/Obol/Planning.md

 				- [ ] Midas - All that Glitters - Gain a golden Obol/Diobol/Triobol/Tetrobol!
 Golden coins do nothing, but can be used to pay for tolls or other abilities
 				- [ ] Dike - Fair & Balanced - Change each coin to its other side.
 				- [ ] Jason - Roving Argonaut - Gain a golden fleece.
 All coins cost 1 less soul for each golden fleece you have.
+					- [ ] This should be a payoff coin.
+Let's move it to that.
 				- [ ] Sarpedon - Purifying Pyre - Ignite a coin.
 If it was already ignited, Bless it.
 If it was already blessed, destroy it and fully recharge your patron token.
 				- [ ] Proteus - Water Shifts Shapes - Transforms into a random power each toss.
 If the power is used, this face permanently becomes that power.
 					- [ ] make icon